folio-org/okapi/doc/guide.md

 various roles to the different users, and mapping such roles to collections of these permission bits, perhaps in a recursive way.

+It is also possible to grant any given module some permissions.
+These will be defined in the `modulePermissions` field of the moduleDescriptor.
+They are passed on to the auth module just before calling the module itself, and the auth module is supposed to store the bits, probably in the JWT token it generates, so that when a further call comes in, it can look at the permission bits in addition to those of the user, and grant access as needed.

 The trivial okapi-auth module included in the Okapi source tree does not implement much of this scheme.
 It is there just to provide an example of some kind of authentication mechanisms and its interfaces.